nicofirst1/MotionBot/README.md

 - [X] Add command to send background image
 - [X] Fix send background command
 - [X] Fix reset background command
+- [ ] Surround with try/except every bot_edit_message for the error *telegram.error.BadRequest: Message is not modified*

 ### Camera movement
 - [ ] Use step motor with GPIO to move the camera